daicx21/perturbed-maximization/README.md

 ## DCX

-How to run DCX's code: python3 python/dcx_test.py "dataset_name" maxprob beta.
+How to run DCX's code: python3 python/ours.py "dataset_name" maxprob beta reward_regeion target_seniority reward_seniority penalty_coauthor penalty_2cycle.

-For example: python3 python/dcx_test.py wu 0.9 0.1
+For example: python3 python/ours.py wu 0.9 0.1 0.2 2 0.2 0.2 0.1

-I added two algorithms in algorithms.py: ours and PMPL. ours is the current version of my final algo.
-PMPL is used to add random tricks and test the effectiveness.
+For ours algorithm, it uses the ''ours'' function in algorithms.py.

+I also added some comment in this function.
+Hopefully it's more readable now.. apologize

 ## Table of Contents